The-Foreigners/The-Foreigners.github.io/objectives.md

 - Explore Wave Echo Cave and find magic forge.
   - Who, what, where, etc. are the 'Whip' goblins?
 Speak with Dead.
   - Investigate statue.
-  - Investigate rock pile bugbears were digging in.

 - Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
 (Potential source for lore?)